-If you have a stray cat and live in Yamhill or Clackamas County, CAT may be able to help you (see below).
+If you have a stray cat and live in Yamhill or Clackamas County, CAT may be able to help you during periods when intake is open.
 If you are in Washington, Multnomah, Marion, or Clark Counties, please contact your local animal control agency.
 Please try to find the cat’s owners by using tips found on our lost/found web page or find a new home for the cat using the tips below.

-CAT may be able to help you with your own pet cat if you live in Multnomah, Washington, Clackamas, or Yamhill Counties.
+CAT may be able to help you with your own pet cat during periods when intake is open if you live in Multnomah, Washington, Clackamas, or Yamhill Counties.
 Outside that area, please check with other humane societies and shelters.

 The majority of the cats in our shelter come from other shelters and veterinary clinics in the Portland metro area, where we help take in stray, sick, and injured cats and kittens who might otherwise be euthanized due to space constraints or medical needs.
 Because the high number of public intake requests regarding cats in need—averaging 125 to 200 a week—exceeds available space at the shelter, we must often encourage everyone to explore other options (set forth above) or continue to provide for the cat until we can make room in our adoption center.

-NOTE: CAT is not scheduling new intake appointments for adult cats.
-Adult cats will be placed on a waiting list.
+NOTE: CAT is not scheduling new intake appointments for any new cats and kittens.
+No waiting list is currently available.